radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 3. use [interactive](#user-story-1) approach or [non-interative](#user-story-2) to configure Radius to use IRSA
 4. during rad deploy, radius assumes the role that is configured in the credential.

-Since oidc is configured for a cluster and not specific to a role-arn, the solution can be extended to work in multi-tenancy once we have multi credentials support.
+OIDC is configured for a cluster and not specific to a role-arn.
+Therefore, once we have support for multiple crdentials in Radius, the same solution would work for supporting multitenancy.

 More details about each step is covered in [Detailed Design](#detailed-design)